Aliko-XIII/solvd-homework/personalProj/API_DOCS.md

 # API Documentation

 ## Description
 This project is a hospital appointments app.
-The application has the following functionality: add, update, delete, and get information about appointments, patients, doctors, their specializations, symptoms, and organs they work with.
-App supports authorization using JWT.
+The application has the functionality to add, update, delete, and get information about appointments, patients, doctors, their specializations, symptoms, and organs they work with.
+App supports authorization using JWT (JSON Web Token).

 ## Technical Requirements
 - **Programming Language**: JavaScript